aws-amplify/amplify-backend/packages/passwordless-auth-construct/API.md

     userVerification?: OtpUserVerification;
 };

+// Warning: (ae-forgotten-export) The symbol "EmailUserVerificationOptions" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "SmsUserVerificationOptions" needs to be exported by the entry point index.d.ts
+//
 // @public
+export type OtpUserVerification = EmailUserVerificationOptions & SmsUserVerificationOptions;

+// @public
 export type PasswordlessAuthProps = {
     magicLink?: MagicLinkAuthOptions;
     otp?: OtpAuthOptions | boolean;
 };

-// Warnings were encountered during analysis:
-//
-// src/types.ts:181:3 - (ae-forgotten-export) The symbol "OtpUserVerification" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)